 This unique chicken salad is filled with toasted walnuts, tart cranberries, and a tangy dressing.
-Our healthy cranberry chicken salad can be served in a lettuce wrap, on a baguette or croissant, or try it on top of a bed of lettuce greens for a light and healthy lunch.
-It truly is delicious.
+My cranberry chicken salad can be served in a lettuce wrap, on a baguette or croissant, or try it on top of a bed of lettuce greens for a light lunch.

 This post may include affiliate links.
 Please read my disclosure policy.